Whale watching: Southwest Pacific – New Zealand and Australia

 In Western Australia, whales are watched near Cape Naturaliste in the south-east Indian Ocean and at Cape Leeuwin where the Indian and Southern Oceans meet.

 In the Southern Ocean there are many spots to see whales, both from land or aboard ship.
 Albany on the south coast of Western Australia the town where the last land based whaling station in the southern hemisphere was located is now home to a thriving whale watching industry.
 In Victoria a popular site is Logan's Beach at Warrnambool, as well as in the waters off Port Fairy and Portland.
 In Tasmania whales can be seen all along the east coast and even on the River Derwent.
 In South Australia whales are watched in the Great Australian Bight Marine Park areas and closer to Adelaide at Victor Harbor.

 In eastern Australia, whale watching occurs in many spots along the Pacific coast.
 From headlands, whales may often be seen making their migration south.
 At times, whales even make it into Sydney Harbour.

 New South Wales National Parks and Wildlife took an active role in 2010 during the peak southern whale watching season between May and November with the launch of its whale watching site.

 Whaling and whale watching

 The three biggest whaling nations (Canada, Greenland and Norway) have growing whale watching industries.
 The next four whaling nations (Japan, United States, Russia and Iceland) also have whale watching industries.
-Indeed, Iceland had the fastest-growing whale watching industry in the world between 1994 and 1998.
+Iceland had the fastest-growing whale watching industry in the world between 1994 and 1998.